Is the Keto Diet Bad for You?

 There are people who say that keto helps your athletic performance, and those who say it hurts it.
 "The literature is mixed on how an ultra low-carbohydrate diet like the keto diet affects athletic performance," says Grant Cox, C.S.C.S., head coach at Iron Tribe Fitness.
 But one thing is pretty clear: "A lot of it points to consistent decreases when athletes are looking for maximal power output (in weightlifting, vertical jumps, sprinting, etc.).
 Along the same lines, you'd be hard-pressed to put on weight and strength on such a low carbohydrate diet," he says.

-That might be part of the reason the keto diet is thought to be a better fit for endurance athletes.
+That might be part of the reason the keto diet is bad for some and thought to be a better fit for endurance athletes.
 But even for them, evidence is mixed.
 "The keto diet has been popular with athletes that engage in long endurance events, because it requires them to rely on less frequent carbohydrate feedings to fuel their exercise (think gummies, drinks, and goos) and more on their body fat stores," Brown explains.
 "This can decrease uncomfortable gastrointestinal symptoms (fewer stops at the porta-potties!), but a keto diet can be as challenging to maintain for an athlete as it is for a layperson."

-Plus, "some research has found that athletes on a keto diet become less efficient in their exercise," Brown says.
+Plus, "some research has found that athletes on a keto diet become less efficient in their exercise," says Brown.
 Because of this, the researchers involved in the study recommended that instead of going for a keto diet, athletes who want to take advantage of their body's ability to use fat as fuel alternate between training in a carb-depleted state (for example, doing a fasted workout in the morning after not eating carbs the night before) and eating carbs as normal.
 (Related: 8 Things You Need to Know About Exercising on The Keto Diet)

 It may trigger disordered eating.

 Even if you don't have a history with eating disorders, keto can still leave some people (although certainly not everyone!) with negative feelings around food.
-"For the vast majority of people, keto is not sustainable, meaning they don't stick with it for more than a few months," Brown says.
+"For the vast majority of people, keto is not sustainable, meaning they don't stick with it for more than a few months," says Brown.
 "Not 'succeeding' with this diet and returning to one's usual eating habits can trigger feelings of guilt and failure."
 Those two feelings can actually trigger disordered eating in some people in the worst-case scenario, says Brown.
 (Also, We Seriously Need to Stop Thinking of Foods As "Good" and "Bad")

 It can be emotionally exhausting.

-"Most people who wind up trying a ketogenic diet and then deciding not to continue do so because of the emotional and lifestyle consequences," Turoff says.
+"Most people who wind up trying a ketogenic diet and then deciding not to continue do so because of the emotional and lifestyle consequences," says Turoff.
 To put it simply, people miss eating carbohydrates.
 "That doesn't mean that you should be eating pizza or cupcakes every day, but what about having a sweet potato with a meal, or beans in a chili?
 Or fresh watermelon in the summer?"
 Turoff asks.
 "Whether or not we want to admit it, food plays much more than just a physical role in our lives and having such restrictions on the types of foods you can and can't eat can really take a toll.
 It might be easy in the short-term to go for carb-free foods but at a certain point, the thought of not being able to eat your favorite foods again can become daunting."